BG warns no output growth next year, shares tumble

-LONDON Oil and gas firm BG Group BG.L told investors to expect no output growth in 2013 due to project delays and other factors, prompting a dive in its highly rated share price that wiped out as much as a fifth of its value.
+LONDON Oil and gas firm BG Group BG.L said investors should expect no output growth in 2013 due to project delays, deferrals and other factors, prompting a dive in its highly-rated share price that wiped out as much as a fifth of its value.

-As BG sweats to bring huge new projects in Australia and Brazil onstream, analysts now question its ability to deliver on growth objectives beyond 2013, tarnishing the company's standing as a growth stock in an industry where such a profile is rare.
+As BG sweats to bring huge new projects in Australia and Brazil onstream, analysts now question its ability to deliver on growth objectives beyond 2013, tarnishing the company's standing as a growth stock in the big oil space, which is otherwise lacking expansion profiles like BG's.

 BG insisted its expectations for production beyond 2013 were unchanged.

-"It is disappointing today but I do want to point out that our company has managed to add a huge amount of resources over the years, about a billion barrels of resource a year and that resource now resides inside the company," Chief Executive Frank Chapman told a conference call.

-Chapman, one of the industry's longest serving CEOs who is due to retire next year, also pointed to a reserve replacement ratio of 200 percent over the period since 2008 in an industry where the average is below 100 percent.

-But shares in BG, Europe's sixth-largest oil firm, fell almost 20 percent at one point to their lowest level for over a year.
-They were 17 percent lower in early afternoon at 1,100 pence, making them the biggest loser on Britain's blue-chip FTSE 100 index .FTSE.
+Shares in BG, Europe's sixth-largest oil firm, fell almost 20 percent at one point to their lowest level for over a year and stood 17 percent lower at midsession, making them the biggest faller on Britain's blue-chip FTSE 100 index .FTSE.

-Surprising investors with quarterly results published a day earlier than scheduled, BG said output in 2013 would be unchanged from this year, versus analyst predictions of production growth of 10 percent and above.
+Surprising investors with quarterly results published a day earlier than scheduled, BG said output in 2013 would be unchanged from this year, against analyst predictions of production growth of 10 percent and above.

-The company said in February it planned to increase production to more than 1 million barrels of oil equivalent (boepd) per day by 2015 from a forecast for a 2012 year-end rate of 720,000 boepd.
+The company said in February it planned to increase production to more than 1 million barrels of oil equivalent (boepd) per day by 2015 from a forecast year-end rate of 720,000 boepd.

-Wednesday's announcement means 2013 output will be only about 660,000 barrels, but Chapman said production plans beyond 2013 were unchanged.
+"It's deferral of production from 2013.
+I think we're going to see robust growth in 2014 but I think questions need to be answered by management," said Jefferies analyst Brendan Warn.

+Questions about BG's ability to deliver on its plans come at a time of management change as chief executive Frank Chapman will retire next year.
+The company has yet to name a successor.

 "People looking for production growth in 2013 are deeply disappointed, but it doesn't warrant a 15 percent drop in the share price."